citp/privacy-policy-historical/n/nw/nwm/nwmls.com.md

-> *The following text is extracted and transformed from the nwmls.com privacy policy that was archived on 2019-06-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190626185429id_/http%3A//www.nwmls.com/About-Us/page/Privacy-Policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the nwmls.com privacy policy that was archived on 2019-12-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20191222035348id_/http%3A//www.nwmls.com/About-Us/page/Privacy-Policy) for the most accurate reproduction.*

 # Northwest MLS

+#### Privacy Policy

 ### NWMLS Privacy Statement